-The IRC Section 457(b) plan accounts are a contractual obligation from the organization to pay the plan participants in the future and are treated as a long-term liability.
-This IRC Section 457(b) plan liability is accounted for under "Compensation - General" at ASC 710-10-25 (APB 12).
+The IRC Section 457(f) plan accounts are a contractual obligation from the organization to pay the plan participants in the future and are treated as a long-term liability.
+This benefit is recognized over the vesting period.
+This IRC Section 457(f) plan liability is accounted for under "Compensation - General" at ASC 710-10-25 (APB 12).